EGI-Federation/documentation/content/en/users/data/storage/object-storage/_index.md

 #### Access via Python

-The possibility to access progammatically via S3 object storage is also quite important, for instance in the case of interactive computing via EGI Notebooks.
+The possibility to access programmatically via S3 object storage is also quite important, for instance in the case of interactive computing via EGI Notebooks.

 When using Python for instance, [S3Fs](https://s3fs.readthedocs.io/en/latest/)